djreiss/diffimWriteup/README.md

 An un-published modification to the AL algorithm was implemented, which accounts for the occasions when the width of the PSF of the science image is $\leq$ the width of the PSF of the template image.
 In this case, AL cannot convolve the template to match that of the science image; it instead would need to deconvolve the template, which would result in ringing artifacts.
 Instead, the science image is "pre-convolved," or "pre-filtered" with its own PSF, or a Gaussian approximation of it.
 If the template PSF is narrower than $\sqrt{2}\times$ that of the science image, then AL will now work, but the resulting image subtraction will have been pre-filtered by the science image's PSF.
 This image then corresponds to the match-filtered "likelihood" image subtraction, which has already been convolved with its own PSF, and thus for detection, just needs to be thresholded.
 A special case is then needed to do any kind of measurement on detected sources in this image.
 I am not entirely sure how that works.

 **Timing:** Image subtraction with pre-convolution extends the run-time of basic AL from the aforementioned 31.8 seconds to 55.6 seconds, an increase in run-time of $\sim 75\%$.
 This is likely due to the need to increase the dimensions of the convolution kernels and stamps upon which PSF matching is performed to ensure that the larger PSF of the pre-convolved science exposure is fully included.
+Plus the extra convolution, which takes $\sim 10$ seconds on my machine on the single DECam CCD exposure.

 ## 1.2.
 AL Decorrelation